 GoDaddy and Squarespace take care of the technical SEO stuff for you, so there’s no need to search for plugins or use custom code.
 They can assist with keyword suggestions, meta and title tags, URL slugs, and alt text for images.
-Both also provide guidelines on how to optimize the content you publish.
+Both also provide automated sitemaps, and guidelines on how to optimize the content you publish.

 Squarespace also provides more blogging features (design and SEO support.)
 So should you want to put out thought leadership articles or post about trends and tips for your target audience that also get organic traffic, Squarespace is a better option.